MicrosoftDocs/windows-dev-docs/hub/apps/publish/partner-center/account-types-locations-and-fees.md

 ---
 title: Account types, locations, and fees
-description: We offer individual developer accounts and company developer accounts in many countries and regions. ms.date: 10/30/2022 ms.topic: article ms.localizationpriority: medium
+description: We offer individual developer accounts and company developer accounts in many countries and regions. ms.date: 12/08/2023 ms.topic: article ms.localizationpriority: medium
 ---

 # Account types, locations, and fees

 The Windows program in [Partner Center](https://partner.microsoft.com/dashboard) offers both individual and company accounts in many [countries and regions](#developer-account-and-app-submission-markets).
-Either type of account gives you access to publish apps to the Store and to participate in additional Microsoft programs.
+Both accounts give you access to publish apps to the Store and to participate in additional Microsoft programs.

 > [!NOTE]
 > When opening your developer account, make sure to sign in to [Partner Center](https://partner.microsoft.com/dashboard) with the Microsoft account that you want to use for your developer account.
 You'll have the option to [add additional users to the account](manage-account-users.md) later.

 When you [begin the signup process](https://developer.microsoft.com/microsoft-store/register) you'll need to choose whether to create an individual account or a company account.
-Both types of accounts will allow you to submit apps, games, add-ins, and services.
+Both account types will allow you to submit apps, games, add-ins, and services.

-Company accounts are intended for organizations and businesses.
-For company accounts, we require greater [verification](#account-verification) to confirm that you’re authorized to set up the account for your company.
+Company accounts must be used for organizations and businesses and any person acting in relation to their trade or profession.
+For company accounts, we require greater [verification](/windows/apps/publish/partner-center/account-types-locations-and-fees#account-verification) to confirm that you’re authorized to set up the account for your company.
 Individual accounts are usually appropriate for a single developer working on their own, although you have the option to add additional account users to either type of account.

 > [!IMPORTANT]
 > You can't change the account type once you make your selection, so be sure to choose the right type.